Haoming02/sd-webui-aaa/README.md

 However, manually drawing a mask around the edge can be a chore.
 Therefore, use this Extension to automatically generate one for you!

+> See also [layerdiffusion](https://github.com/layerdiffusion/sd-forge-layerdiffusion) for cleaner images with no background

 ## Settings
 <ins>**Images**</ins>
 - **Background:** Background to place the subject on